 Models can be exported in OBJ or FBX format.
 The Unity Engine sample (as seen in the video) project is also available to download.
 This comes with the scripts required to setup the FBX models with their physics ragdolls (stored in a separate .ragdoll file) as they were in the editor.

 About the Developer

 Alex Lynch is a Computer Scientist who graduated with First Class Honours from Hull University in 2014.
-Since then he has strived to design better tools for developers, after getting frustrated with what was on offer in the existing market.
-Waveform is his first outing in that regard, and he hopes it will encourage more game developers to create bigger and better 3d games, now that the workflow just got so much easier.
+Since then he has strived to design better 3d tools for developers, after getting frustrated with what was on offer in the existing market.
+Waveform is the result of that undertaking, and he hopes it will encourage more indie game developers to create better 3d games, and have more fun in the process too.